 The Banking Regulation Review: India

-The Indian banking system consists of 12 PSBs, 22 PVBs, 46 foreign banks, 56 active RRBs, approximately 1,485 urban cooperative banks and 96,000 rural cooperative credit institutions.
-As at 31 March 2020, there were 221,579 ATMs, 57.7 million credit cards and 828.6 million debit cards in India.2 Further, powered by the recent digital financial inclusion movement in India, total bank account penetration in the Indian adult population has more than doubled since 2011, to 80 per cent.3
+The Indian banking system consists of 12 PSBs, 22 PVBs, 45 foreign banks, 43 active RRBs, approximately 1,534 urban cooperative banks and 96,508 rural cooperative credit institutions.
+As of 31 March 2021, there were 2,13,575 ATMs, 62 million credit cards and 898.2 million debit cards in India.2 Further, powered by the recent digital financial inclusion movement in India, total bank account penetration in the Indian adult population has more than doubled since 2011, to 80 per cent.3

 Recently, banks' capacity to lend has been severely affected because of mounting non-performing assets (NPAs).
 However, the enactment of the Insolvency and Bankruptcy Code 2016 (IBC) has been a game changer in the resolution of stressed assets, and, to support the IBC framework, the RBI also instituted a remedial framework through the Prudential Framework Circular of 7 June 2019, which envisages the time-bound implementation of a resolution plan, failing which disincentives in the form of additional provisions will kick in.
-Further, in the wake of the coronavirus pandemic, the Resolution Framework for Covid-19 related Stress of 6 August 2020 provided lenders with a limited-time window to implement a resolution plan in respect of eligible corporate exposures.
+Further, in the wake of the coronavirus pandemic, RBI issued two circulars dated 6 August 2020 (further extended by circulars dated 5 May 2021) allowing banks to restructure covid-19-related stressed accounts of the borrower with a limited time window to implement a resolution plan in respect of eligible corporate exposures without deterioration in the asset classification.
 As a result of these and other efforts to improve banking asset quality, there has been a decline in gross NPA ratios.6

 The ongoing spate of privatisation and consolidation of PSBs is also a significant step for the banking industry.
-In August 2019, the Indian government announced the mergers of eight major PSBs in India.
-This was the biggest public banking sector restructuring since the nationalisation of 14 private banks in July 1969 and was intended to improve governance and accountability of the affected PSBs.
+In August 2019, the Indian government announced the mergers of 10 major PSBs in India.
+This consolidation exercise in the banking space was concluded in April 2020.
+This was the biggest public banking sector restructuring since the nationalisation of 14 private banks in July 1969, and was intended to improve the governance and accountability of the affected PSBs.

 The regulatory regime applicable to banks